Nini-gal/ParcelCollectorManagement-1/README.md

 2. **Run it via VS Code (recommended)**
    This project doesn't require Maven on your PATH to run — VS Code's Java tooling can compile and run it directly.

-   -Install the Extension Pack for Java (by Microsoft) from the Extensions panel, if you don't have it already.
+   - Install the Extension Pack for Java (by Microsoft) from the Extensions panel, if you don't have it already.

-   -Open src/main/java/com/example/parcel/Main.java.
+   - Open src/main/java/com/example/parcel/Main.java.

-   -Click the Run link that appears just above public static void main(...).
+   - Click the Run link that appears just above public static void main(...).

-   -A terminal panel opens at the bottom showing the program's output — click into it to type your input.
+   - A terminal panel opens at the bottom showing the program's output — click into it to type your input.

 3. **Build the Project**
    Ensure you have Maven installed.
 Run the following command to build the project: